2023-12-04 12:49:43

 Attention, another challenge

 Healthcare for these diseases is another challenge.
 Almost half of patients are dissatisfied with the care they receive, and many consider the treatment provided to them to be inadequate.
-The lack of knowledge about these pathologies on the part of healthcare personnel contributes to this problem.
-Coverage of necessary health products is limited, and the costs often fall on the families of those affected, representing about 20 percent of their annual income.
+The lack of knowledge regarding these pathologies on the part of healthcare personnel contributes to this problem.
+Coverage of necessary health products is limited, and the costs often fall on the families of those affected, representing regarding 20 percent of their annual income.
 Furthermore, there is significant discrimination towards people with rare diseases.
 This discrimination manifests itself in several areas, from social relations to health care and education.
 Given the lack of adequate state care for rare diseases in Spain, numerous foundations and associations have emerged as a beacon of hope for these patients and their families.
 Organizations such as Feder (Spanish Federation of Rare Diseases), Fundame (Spinal Muscular Atrophy Foundation), Aepmi (Association of Patients with Mitrochondrial Pathology) or the Ana Carolina Díez Mahou Foundation play, like many others, a vital role in providing guidance and the support they so desperately need.
 These entities not only offer information and advice on diseases, but also become a community for those who often feel isolated and marginalized by society. «Our foundation has wanted to focus on what we consider to be the greatest need of families who live with a rare disease, which is support in therapies and rehabilitation and leisure activities that improve the quality of life of patients. and their families, the great forgotten ones,” says Javier Perez-Minguez Caneda, director of the Ana Carolina Díez Mahou Foundation.

 “Life teaches you to expect success, not adversity”